vbogdanov/safemap.js/README.md

 a large number of instances,
 there is a chance that
 you might be concerned about that.
+It also means that
+methods may not be sanely applied to other objects.

 The method name `remove`
 is used rather than
-the more idiomatically JavaScripty `delete`, which has become prevalent in other map/dictionary APIs, such as ES5's [WeakMap] and many others.
+the more idiomatically JavaScripty `delete`, which in prevalent in other map/dictionary APIs, such as ES5's [WeakMap] and others.

 ## What else could I use instead?